-Qualification Requirements: A master’s degree in animal sciences or related field is required, PhD degree is desirable.
+Qualification Requirements: A B.S. degree in animal sciences or related agricultural field is required, M.S. or PhD degree is desirable.
 Experience working in the poultry industry is desirable.
 The applicant must have an undergraduate degree with an overall grade-point average of at least 2.5 (all GPA requirements based on a 4.0 system) and a 3.0 for graduate work attempted.
 The applicant must demonstrate effective oral and written communication skills.
 Knowledge of public relations and the ability to cope with change are highly desirable characteristics.
 Ability to work with and through others is essential as is the ability to function with minimum supervision.

 Salary and Benefits: Salary will be commensurate with qualifications and experience.
 The LSU AgCenter has an attractive benefits package with a wide variety of benefit options.
 Current benefits offered include retirement, multiple medical insurance options, supplemental insurances (dental, life, long-term disability, accident, vision, long-term care, etc.), Tax Saver Flexible Benefits Plan (saves tax dollars on some child care and medical expenses), university holidays (14 per year, typically includes a week off at Christmas), generous annual (vacation) and sick leave benefits, Employee Assistance Program, and possible educational leave and tuition exemption for coursework at campuses of the LSU System.
 Specific benefits depend on job category, percent effort and length of employment.